-In a Nurses’ Health Study published in 2012, it was revealed that women who ate high quantities of flavanone from oranges, grapefruits, and their juices had a 19 percent decrease in their risk for blood-clot related stroke.
+In a Nurses’ Health Study, it was revealed that women who ate high quantities of flavanone from oranges, grapefruits, and their juices had a 19 percent decrease in their risk for blood-clot related stroke.
 Data was compiled from 69,622 individuals every four years for a 14-year-period using food-frequency questionnaires.

-During this time, researchers tracked the correlation between the 1,803 victims of stroke and their corresponding dietary intake of citrus compared to participants who did not suffer with stroke.
+During this time, researchers tracked the correlation between the 1,803 victims of stroke and their corresponding dietary intake of citrus compared to participants who did not suffer from stroke.

 Oranges are one of the best sources of flavonoids, and they can be obtained from drinking juice as well, but beware of the added sugar in most commercial juices – your best bet is to juice your own instead.
 However, note that eating the whole fruit offers more benefits (such as fiber) than drinking orange juice.

-A Japanese study from 2012 found that the juice and pulp of the satsuma mandarin were successful at inhibiting cancer tumor growth.
-The betacryptoxanthin and hesperidin from the mandarins were linked to the suppression of tumor growth in the tongue, lung, and colon.
+A Japanese study found that the juice and pulp of the satsuma mandarin were successful at inhibiting cancer tumor growth.
+The beta-cryptoxanthin and hesperidin from the mandarins were linked to the suppression of tumor growth in the tongue, lung, and colon.

 Research from the Oregon Health & Science University established a connection between vitamin C and the proper functioning of nerve cells in the retina of the eye.
 This finding led researchers to speculate that because the retina is a part of the central nervous system, vitamin C may be important in proper brain function as well.

 Not to mention, the powerful antioxidant properties of vitamin C are key players in inhibiting free radical damage to the body.
 Vitamin C captures free radicals and neutralizes them before they can cause cellular damage.

 Eating more citrus may help you stay calm and relaxed